-Level 1Level 2Level 3A publication manager follows the wider assurance process making sure that the final document is accurate, accessible and easy to understand.There is an Annual Performance Report (APR) steering group and a price review steering group.
-Both of these will review the requirements and make sure we are meeting these on time.Level 3 assurance is provided by our technical auditors, Jacobs.We have named data providers and data managers who are responsible for providing accurate information in line with any guidance provided.Senior managers and directors review the numerical and written information included in our APR.
-The report is reviewed by the Head of Regulation and Director of Regulation.We obtain a Board Assurance Statement for this publication.This submission is approved for publication by our Director of Regulation.This submission is approved for publication by our Director of Regulation.
-Our planned assurance the wider assurance process making sure that the final document is accurate, accessible and easy to understand.
+Our planned assurance

+Level 1 Level 2 Level 3

+A publication manager follows the wider assurance process making sure that the final document is accurate, accessible and easy to understand.
 We have named data providers and data managers who are responsible for providing accurate information in line with any guidance provided.
-Report (APR) steering group and a price review steering group.
+There is an Annual Performance Report (APR) steering group and a price review steering group.
 Both of these will review the requirements and make sure we are meeting these on time.
 Senior managers and directors review the numerical and written information included in our APR.
 The report is reviewed by the Head of Regulation and Director of Regulation.
-This submission is approved for publication by our Director of Level 1 Level 2 Level 3 the wider assurance process making sure that the final document is accurate, accessible and easy to understand.
-We have named data providers and data managers who are responsible for providing accurate information in line with Report (APR) steering group and a price review steering group.
-Both of these will review the requirements and make sure we are meeting these on time.
-Senior managers and directors review the numerical and written information included in our APR.
-The report is reviewed by the Head of Regulation and Director of Regulation.
-This submission is approved for publication by our Director of our technical auditors, Jacobs.
+This submission is approved for publication by our Director of Regulation.
+Level 3 assurance is provided by our technical auditors, Jacobs.
 The results from our assurance are presented to and approved by Board Audit Committee.
-We obtain a Board Assurance
+We obtain a Board Assurance Statement for this publication.